Birth registration

 What is a Birth Certificate?

-• Correctly spelt full name
+• Correctly spelled full name

 • Place of birth